wavebyrd/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 2. In the **Existing Data Source** tab, select the relevant Data Source.

-3. Select one or more tables to import as Data Assets.
+3. Select one or more tables or views to import as Data Assets.

 4. Click **Add x Asset(s)**.